All Guides

 Why It Happens

 Z-banding is a mechanical problem caused by your Z axis.
 As the lead screw rotates to raise the print head, any eccentricity (wobble) in the screw translates directly into slight variations in the Z height - which shows up as thickness variations in each layer: 1.
 Bent or misaligned lead screw - the most common cause.
 Even a slightly bent screw traces a small circle as it rotates, pushing the Z axis slightly closer and farther from center with every revolution.
-That wobble gets printed into every layer.
 2. Rigid coupling transmitting motor wobble - a rigid coupler between stepper motor and lead screw leaves no room for misalignment.
 Every tiny imperfection is amplified into the print.
 3. Lead screw constrained at both ends - if the top of the lead screw is clamped tightly in a bearing, it fights the screw's natural wobble instead of allowing it to float.
-This paradoxically makes banding worse.
-4. Worn or loose lead screw nut - play in the nut causes the Z axis to move inconsistently, adding random variation on top of the regular wobble.
+4. Worn or loose lead screw nut - play in the nut causes the Z axis to move inconsistently.
 The banding interval matches your lead screw pitch - typically every 8 mm for a standard 2 mm pitch / 4-start lead screw.

 Step 1 - Let the Lead Screw Float at the Top